 Once adult deer are injured and unable to stand, the outlook for them is bleak.
 Because of their skittish temperament and large size, there are almost no wildlife rehabilitation centers that will accept them.
 Many rehabilitation centers will receive injured fawns, but injured adult deer are more than they can handle.
 The unfortunate injured adult deer are euthanized, often on the spot.

 The Humane Society of the United States advises that if you strike a deer or other animal not to put your own safety at risk.
 Stop and turn on your emergency car lights or emergency road flares to warn approaching vehicles.
 Call your local wildlife rehabilitation center or the local police or sheriff’s office for assistance.
-Emphasizing that the injured animal is a traffic hazard may bring help quickly.
+Emphasizing that the animal is a traffic hazard may bring help quickly.
 Stay nearby in a safe place until help arrives.
 Avoid handling deer and other wildlife.
 They do not know that you have good intentions and may kick or bite in self-defense.

 Some communities reduce animal-vehicle collisions by installing reflectors on steel fence posts next to roads where animals often cross.
 The patterns of light that occur when headlights strike the reflectors can startle animals and reduce their crossings.
 In the United States funds from the U.S. Department of Transportation are available to help local governments purchase the reflector system.
 (See Strieter-Lite.)

 A new approach to reducing deer-vehicle collisions involves attaching a rear-facing LED light bar between the headlights of a vehicle to illuminate the grill area.
 The starkly illuminated grill area appears to increase flight of deer away from the road rather than cause them to freeze (become temporarily immobile) in the headlights.